tavareshugo/UnivCambridge_ScRnaSeqIntro_Base/Utilities/MasterScript.md

 ## c) Download data

-### a) Retrieve meta data

-The script `00-download_SRA.sh` has been written to run on a cluster using the SLURM scheduler.
+The script `01-download_SRA.sh` has been written to run on a cluster using the SLURM scheduler.
 It uses a batch array to determine with SRA file to download.
 As well as downloading the sra files and extracting the fastq files, it will also rename the fastq to the convention expected by CellRanger.

-This script should be run in the directory containing the *SraRunTable.txt* file.

 ```
-sbatch 00-download_SRA.sh
+sbatch 01-download_SRA.sh
 ```
 --> data/sra/SRR92643*/SRR92643*.sra (12 files)
 --> data/fastq/SRR92643*_S1_L001_I1_001.fast.gz (12 files)